LEAN SIX SIGMA GREEN BELT CERTIFICATION

 Ø Participants who successfully complete the program will be presented with a Lean Six Sigma Green Belt Certificate.

 Maryland manufacturing & technology companies can be eligible for 50% reimbursement of the program training costs.
 Please contact Joyce La Padula at 410-960-3785 or via email at firstname.lastname@example.org for reimbursement criteria.

 The LSSGB Program is appropriate for workers at all levels in the organization.
 This structured program provides guidance for change agents the organization may be underutilizing.
 No prior exposure to Lean Six Sigma is required.
 Candidates would enjoy solving problems, working with data as well as working in a project-based, team-oriented environment.

-Basic arithmetic skills are essential (addition, subtraction, multiplication, division, fractions, decimals).
+Basic arithmetic skills are essential (addition, subtraction, multiplication, division, fractions, decimals) and a basic knowledge of statistics .
 Basic computer skills are also essential.
 In this context, a rudimentary understanding of Excel is highly recommended.

 If you have questions about this program, contact MWCC Managing Director, Joyce La Padula (410-960-3785).